atom-box/sandReact/README.md

 * road 1
 * pluralsight

-## Two projects that will run in any browser
-These need no special environment; they run completely in browser.<br>
-They are self-contained.<br>
-Each one is a HTML file;<br>
-their React is enabled by CDN, as is Babel via CDN too.  <br>
-* quickies/rPairStar.html RUN
-* quickies/rWorldPopulation.html RUN
 ## Acknowledgements:
 For setting up react and learning the syntax I used:
 * "The Road to React" by Robin Wieruch